Coronavirus state cases up record 2,783; death toll nears 3,000; Palm Beach County up 9

 Worldwide

-Two Latin American nations, Brazil and Mexico, continues to have skyrocketing deaths and cases.
+India shattered its record for one day -- 395 the day before -- as well as 11,135 cases, which is third most.

+The Asian nation has risen to eighth place in deaths -- from 5,829 to 11,91 in two weeks and fourth in cases.

-Brazil, which moved past United Kingdom into second place behind the United States on Friday, has 44,118, including 729 Monday -- the most in the world -- after 598Sunday.
+Brazil, which moved past United Kingdom into second place behind the United States on Friday, has 45,456, including Tuesday and 729 Monday.
 The record is 1,492 last week.
-One week ago, the total was 37,312 and 30,040 two weeks ago.
-Brazil also reported 23,675 new cases, the most in the world.
-The South American nation is in second place behind the United States with 891,556.
+The total was 31,278 two weeks ago.
+Brazil also reported a record 37,278 new cases, the most in the world.
+The South American nation is in second place behind the United States with 928,834.

+The United Kingdom's deaths spiked from an additional 36 Sunday and 38 Monday to 233 for third place with 41,969 behind the United States and Brazil.
+The high was 1,172.

-The United Kingdom reported 38 additional deaths after 36 Sunday from a high of 1,172 for third with 41,696.
-Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, reported 26, the lowest since 11 on March 2.
-No. 4 Spain has remained at 961 since April 2, No. 5 France reported 29 compared with a high of 1,494 and No. 8 Belgium added 6.
-Germany dropped out of the top 10 with 15 more deaths and was replaced by Iran, which added 113.
+Fourth-place Italy, which at one time was the world's epicenter and reached 919 in one day, 34 after 26 Monday, among the lowest since March.
+No. 4 Spain has remained at 961 since April 2.

-Like Brazil and Mexico, the deaths and cases have been surging in India, reporting 395 more deaths after 321 Sunday for ninth place.
-India has risen from 5,608 to 9,915 deaths in two weeks.
-The Asian nation reported 10,243 cases Monday, third in the world for the day and fourth overall.

-Sweden, which has been doing "herd immunity," reported 17 new deaths after 0 Sunday to rise to 4,891 for 16th place as well as 139 new cases.
-Neighboring Norway had no deaths for the fifth day in a row to stay at 242 as well as 16 more cases.
+Sweden, which has been doing "herd immunity," reported 48 new deaths to rise to 4,939 for 16th place as well as 940 new cases, a spike from 139 Monday.
+Neighboring Norway had no deaths for the sixth day in a row to stay at 242 as well as 13 more cases.

-China, the original epicenter of the world but now in 18th place, hasn’t reported a death since April 26 and added 40 cases Tuesday after 49 cases Monday and 57 cases Sunday, the highest since 89 on April 13.
+China, the original epicenter of the world but now in 18th place, hasn’t reported a death since April 26 and added 44 cases.
+The 57 cases Sunday were the highest since 89 on April 13.

 Scripps Only Content 2020